-For the year ended June 30, 2020, the Commission recognized a pension expense of \$273,348.
+For the year ended June 30, 2020, the Commission recognized a pension expense (benefit) of (\$22,638) (restated).
 Pension expense represents the change in the net pension liability during the measurement period, adjusted for actual contributions and the deferred recognition of changes in investment gain/loss, actuarial gain/loss, actuarial assumptions, or method and plan benefits.
 At June 30, 2020, the Commission reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-red Outflows Resources red Inflows Resources

-Deferred outflows of resources - change in proportionate share Commission contributions subsequent to the measurement date Deferred inflows of resources - change in actual vs. \$ 155,720 106,732 \$ - -

-proportionate contributions , - 57,462

-\$ 262,452 \$ 57,462
+Deferi Restated) red Outflows Resources red Inflows Resources Deferred outflows of resources - change in proportionate share Commission contributions subsequent to the measurement date Deferred outflows of resources - change in proportionate share Deferred inflows of resources - change in actual vs. \$ 155,720 106,732 295,986 \$ - - proportionate contributions - 57,462 \$ 558,438 \$ 57,462